NeowayLabs/neowaylabs.github.io/_posts/2022-01-20-distributed-training-with-pyspark.md

     Model 3's accuracy: 0.89216
     Model 4's accuracy: 0.89311

 Now we have the accuracy calculated across the test set.
-Note that they are very similar between each other and only fluctuate on the third decimal place.
+Note that they are very similar to each other and only fluctuate in the third decimal place.
 Note also that, despite coming from models trained on a sample, these accuracies are very close to the approaches that train on the entire dataset.

 ## Fourth approach: ensemble training